| |

 programs with labels associated with various religions that are simply

-trying to market an inferior program.
+trying to market an inferior program by claiming a religious lable.

 - The